rosian-org/weekend-travel-deals-webapp/README.md

 - Rosian's logo also included in the source code, but we do not provide you license to use it. (it serves as a placeholder for your logo)

 # Status
-Under active development (as of Feb 2019).
+Under active development (as of March 2019).
 Your contribution is welcomed!

 # Data source